mozilla-l10n/localizer-documentation/webprojects/fundraising.md

 The first thing to check is that the website supports all the relevant currencies for your locale.

 You also want to make sure the default currency selected for your locale is the one that makes the most sense.
-We can only set a default currency per locale and can’t rely on geolocation to change it.
+Only one default currency can be set per locale and it’s not possible to rely on geolocation to determine the best one.

 If your language is relevant in more than one country, make sure the other currencies are also available in the drop down.